nksupermarket/discord-clone/README.md

 - receive and send mentions in chat
 - reply to messages
 - messages mentioning you are highlighted so you don't miss them
+- upload up to 5 files at a time for chat to download
 - create a channel for the public or just you and your friends
-- easily create rooms and room categories for your new channel
+- create rooms and room categories for your new channel

 Tech stack:
 - javascript